CASE STUDY

 I also joined Andrae and Vanessa at a cohort excursion to the Massachusetts Museum of Contemporary Art (MASS MoCA), hosted by Assets for Artists.
 Fifteen artists presented their work to the group—projecting images and speaking about their practice—learning to articulate their vision while making it visible to potential collaborators.
 The strategy worked: smaller working groups and co-mentoring relationships now continue independently.

 ValleyCreates isn't just funding—it's a comprehensive ecosystem.
-Presented in partnership with Assets for Artists, the program combines grants with cohort learning, 1:1 coaching, community building, and professional development workshops, ensuring artists have both resources and support to build sustainable, values-driven careers.
+Presented in partnership with Assets for Artists, an artist-led nonprofit dedicated to helping creatives build sustainable, self-determined careers, the program combines grants with cohort learning, 1:1 coaching, community building, and professional development workshops, ensuring artists have both resources and support to build lasting, values-driven careers.

 Real infrastructure is trusted community members who know the landscape, speak the language, and personally recruit talent that would otherwise never surface.